Gastonfoncea/unknown-unknowns-skill/README.md

 - "Audit my project before launch"
 - "What could go wrong?"

-You can also be direct:

-- "Run the unknown unknowns skill on this project"
-- "Analyze the security and architecture blind spots"

 ## Example

-Here's a condensed example analyzing a macOS note-taking app with AI integration:

 **Discovery:**
 > "What are you building, what stage, and which dimensions should I analyze?"